f3-factory/F3com-data/unit-testing/main.md

 }
 ```

 Save it in a file called `hello.php`.
 Now how do we know it really runs as expected?
-Let's create our test procedure:-
+Let's create our test procedure:

 ``` php
 $f3=require('lib/base.php');